An in vivo validation dataset for dynamic volumetric MRI: Methods

 \subsubsection{Anatomical reference and segmentation}

-As an anatomical reference, a high-resolution static scan was acquired without deformations at a resolution of 1.5 mm in each direction.
+As an anatomical reference, a high-resolution static scan was acquired without deformations.
 This scan shows finer anatomical details than the dynamic data.
-Additionally, a DIXON scan was acquired with three echo times (1.20 ms, 2.67 ms, and 4.14 ms), from which muscle segmentation masks could be generated.
+Additionally, a Dixon scan was acquired with three echo times (1.20 ms, 2.67 ms, and 4.14 ms), from which muscle segmentation masks could be generated.